Engee documentation

 Output

-# Out — pseudorandom noise sequence
+# Out — a sequence of pseudorandom noise

-`binary vector
+binary vector

 Details